BestTimesToVisit.com Logo

 culture

 Learn a few basic Italian phrases like 'Buongiorno' (good morning), 'Grazie' (thank you), and 'Scusi' (excuse me).
-Locals truly appreciate the effort, and it can make interactions smoother, especially when ordering coffee or asking for directions.
+Locals truly appreciate the effort, and it can make interactions smoother, from ordering coffee to asking for directions.

 safety